 Thursday, August 18th, 2016 by Erika Fonck

-The Amazon Echo is a wireless connection point that provides news, weather, music and other forms of entertainment and information.
-It also allows you interface with many Internet of Things devices that are on your home network.
+The Amazon Echo is a wireless connection point that provides news, weather, music, and other forms of entertainment and information.
+It also allows you to interface with many Internet of Things devices that are on your home network.
 It does all this magic through voice control.
 Don't worry about forgetting that grocery list at home anymore.

 By saying a key phrase Amazon calls a “wake word” the Echo comes to life and begins listening for commands.
 By default, the wake word is Alexa.

 If you reread that last sentence it may not make sense, especially if you are in the security field.
 According to Amazon, the Echo only listens for commands once it hears its wake word.
 How does it know when you have said the wake word if it wasn’t already listening?

 The thing most people don’t grasp about IoT is the Information Economy.
 Echo provides an API for controlling other IoT devices with your voice, It’s this feature that will make IoT in the home really popular, being able to control all the other devices in your home with simple voice commands.

 In the Amazon Echo world, those connections are known as “Skills” and there are quite a few.
 As of this writing, Amazon lists over 200 skills.
 These range from giving the Echo a “sassy attitude” to playing games.
 Other skills allow you to connect to banking, make purchases on Amazon, and connect to other IoT devices.
 This is the big security concern, even if the Echo is secure, many IoT devices are not.
 As we connect our clients’ Amazon Echos to other various devices, we need to verify the security of those devices.
 What exactly are these things asking about us, our environment, and our security?
 As we provide more and more data to these devices, they are learning more about us even without us giving them that information.